getify/You-Dont-Know-JS/async & performance/ch6.md

 More troublingly, you also don't know that the circumstances of this operation test aren't overly optimistic.
 It's possible that the JS engine figured out a way to optimize your isolated test case, but in a more real program such optimization would be diluted or impossible, such that the operation would run slower than your test.

 So... what do we know?
 Unfortunately, with those realizations stated, we know very little.
 Something of such low confidence isn't even remotely good enough to build your determinations on.
 Your "benchmark" is basically useless.
-And worse, it's dangerous in that it implies false confidence, not just to you but to others who don't think critically about the conditions.
+And worse, it's dangerous in that it implies false confidence, not just to you but also to others who don't think critically about the conditions.

 ### Repetition